shaynemartin91/allthemovies/readme.md

 ### Version .3
 - Recent searches are now links to bring up those results
-- Refactored server response validation to a single method.
+- Refactored server response validation to a single method instead of sprawled out.
+- Cached server response in localstorage to prevent dupe network calls